× You must be logged in to use this functionality

 My story

-Stanley Arthur Risby Barton, a former agricultural worker, was born around 1898 in Hitcham, Suffolk, United Kingdom, as the middle child of Joseph and Julia Alice Barton, with one brother and one sister.
-He served as a private in the 12/13th Battalion, part of the 62nd Brigade of the 21st Division.
+Stanley Arthur Risby Barton, a former agricultural worker, was born around 1898 in Hitcham, Suffolk, United Kingdom, as the middle child of Joseph and Julia Alice Barton.
+He had one brother and one sister.
+Stanley served as a private in the 12/13th Battalion, part of the 62nd Brigade of the 21st Division.

-On October 3rd, 1917, the 62nd Brigade was positioned at the front line near Polygon Wood.
-The 12/13th Northumberland Fusiliers served as direct support for the Royal West Surrey Regiment, which was holding the frontline east of Polygon Wood.
-Two companies were positioned east of Glencorse Wood, and the other two in the tunnel at Clapham Junction.
-They held these positions throughout the day, enduring occasional heavy shelling from the enemy, with few casualties.
+On October 3rd, 1917, the 62nd Brigade was positioned on the front line near Polygon Wood.
+The 12/13th Battalion of the Northumberland Fusiliers served as direct support for the Royal West Surrey Regiment, which was holding the frontline east of Polygon Wood.
+Two companies were stationed east of Glencorse Wood, while the other two were positioned in the tunnel at Clapham Junction.
+These positions were held throughout the day, despite intermittent heavy shelling by the enemy.
+Only a few casualties were reported.

-Stanley, aged 19, was one of the unfortunate ones killed in action that day.
+Stanley, aged 19, was among the unfortunate few killed in action that day.
 Private Stanley Arthur Risby Barton is buried at Tyne Cot Cemetery, Plot XLVI, Row G, Grave 13.

 Sources 5